hyl3rid/blog/data/blog/greencurry.md

 ⦁ If you used coconut milk, then it might not thicken much by evaporation and you can add a tsp of cornstarch dissolved in water.
 ⦁ Lower the heat and let it simmer for about 10 minutes or until the vegetables are tender.
 This will cause coconut cream thicken by evaporation and will also incorporate all the flavors.
 ⦁ Remove the curry from heat, squeeze lime and mix well.
 Finally you can drizzle coconut cream to decorate.
 ⦁ Garnish with Thai basil and green chilis.
-Serve alongside jasmine rice.
+Serve alongside basmati rice.
 Enjoy.